Sadaf-Tariq/pp3-color-code-breaker/README.md

 * I tested the live app on different browsers such as Microsoft Edge, Opera, Firefox, Chrome, and Safari and it works on all browser
 * I have also done manual testing for every features, every feature works as expected
-* Especially for input validation, by giving wrong inputs (wrong number of inputs, integer instead of string, duplicate inputs etc), the app handles every input ver well
+* Tested especially for input validation, by giving wrong inputs (wrong number of inputs, integer instead of string, duplicate inputs etc), the app handles every input very well
 * Tested in my local terminal and Code Institute Heroku terminal